tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 privacy notices and obtain necessary consents for the processing of such data, and you represent to us that you are processing such data in accordance with applicable law.
-If you will be using the AbandonAI API for the processing of “personal data” as defined in the GDPR or “Personal Information” as defined in CCPA, please fill out this form to request to execute our Data Processing Addendum.
+If you will be using the AbandonAI API for the processing of "personal data" as defined in the GDPR or "Personal Information" as defined in CCPA, please fill out this form to request to execute our Data Processing Addendum.

 ## 6. Term and Termination